AkshayPatel8140/Akshaypatel8140/README.md

 - 📫 You can connect me by send me the mail on the my [Email](akshagpatel1997@gmail.com)

 ## My projects and the overview of the project and my role in the projects
+### PENTAIR
+- This app provides instructions and the real-time monitoring of IoT devices used for Effortless pool care at your fingertips.
+- Redesigned module UI and updated code to align with the new React Native, Reduced app size and increase in user engagement

 ### SEEKRZ
 - The app provides a facility for the buying and selling of various items such as Clothing[🧥,🥼,👖,🩳], Accessories[🧢] and Footwear [🩴,👞,👠,👟,👡,🥾].
 - Users can register within the app, enabling them to list their items for sale.